Cooks Hill: History

 The Aboriginal people, in this area, the Awabakal, were the first people of this land.

 Cooks Hill grew from coal mines in the area.
 Land sales developed from Brooks Street onto Darby Street to create the commercial centre there today.
 Darby Street was originally known as Lake Macquarie Road and was one of the few public access roads through AA Company Coal Mine land.

 It was named after Samuel Wellington Cook, father of Thomas Cook, who was a wealthy landowner at Nemingha in the Tamworth area for some 25 years, on the Cockburn River, well known as "one of the most progressive farmers and stock breeders of his time".
 Samuel Cook was originally from Warleggan, Cornwall, England, a short distance from Lampen Farm, St Neot, home of the Dangar family.
-Samuel married the sister of Henry Dangar, Elizabeth Cary Dangar, moving first to Canada, then to Australia in 1837 with their son Thomas Cook aged 3, at the request of brother-in-law William Dangar to manage the property "Turanville", Scone in the Upper Hunter.
+Samuel married the sister of Henry Dangar, Elizabeth Cary Dangar, moving first to Canada, then to Australia in 1837 with their son Thomas Cook, aged 3, at the request of brother-in-law William Dangar to manage the property "Turanville", Scone in the Upper Hunter.
 After this Samuel became a squatter in his own right firstly at Barwon, then Thalaba.
 He then exchanged the Thalaba property for 18,000 acres at the southern end of Henry Dangar's 25,000 acre Moonbi run, and called this holding Nemingha.
 The Cooks moved there in 1844 and their new home was called Nemingha House.
-Samuel Cook became especially well known in Nemingha, 5 miles from Tamworth, for breeding of horses, and were very prominent at the Tamworth Shows.
+Samuel Cook became especially well known in Nemingha, 5 miles from Tamworth, for breeding horses and was very prominent at the Tamworth Shows.
 Henry Dangar was Surveyor for the Australian Agricultural Company (AAC), and the original Tamworth settlement was wholly owned by the AAC.
 Samuel Cook remembered Tamworth as having "6 or 8 houses" when he arrived, and once the landlock controlled by the AAC was lifted by government legislation, he stayed long enough to help it develop into a thriving town.
-Cook owned shares in the Nemingha Gold Mining Company during the gold rush, and is recorded as having "over 400 horses, 180 breeding mares, 5 stallions and several stallion foals" described as "thoroughbred, crossbred and English roadsters commanding the best price" on the Nemingha property.
+Cook owned shares in the Nemingha Gold Mining Company during the gold rush and is recorded as having "over 400 horses, 180 breeding mares, 5 stallions, and several stallion foals" described as "thoroughbred, crossbred, and English roadsters commanding the best price" on the Nemingha property.
 Cook patronised local businesses and helped to develop the Tamworth area.
 His spendings were said to be twice that of the vast Goonoo Goonoo Station owned by the AAC.